pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 `--list-extensions`[`=`*FORMAT*]

-:   List supported extensions, one per line, preceded
+:   List supported extensions for *FORMAT*, one per line, preceded
     by a `+` or `-` indicating whether it is enabled by default in *FORMAT*.
 If *FORMAT* is not specified, defaults for pandoc's Markdown are given.